 Production Management System Definition:

-Production management, also called operations management, is used in planning and controlling industrial processes to ensure that they move
+Production management, also called operations management, is used in planning and controlling industrial processes to ensure that they move efficiently and effectively.

 Production Management System Meaning: